 Payments of import and excise duties are done through commercial banks.The offices of some banks are located at the Tanzania Revenues Authority (TRA) offices.

 Before starting the import process importers are advised to liaise with relevant government agencies for approval depending on nature of goods imported.
-These government agencies include Ministry of Agriculture, Food Security and Cooperatives, The Government Chemist Laboratory Agency, The Tanzania Food and Drug Authority, The Ministry of Livestock and Fisheries Development, Ministry of Natural Resources and Tourism, Tanzania Bureau of Standards and Tanzania Atomic Energy Commission, The Fare Competition Commission.
+These government agencies include Ministry of Agriculture, Food Security and Cooperatives, The Government Chemist Laboratory Authority, The Tanzania Medicines and Medical Devices Authority, The Ministry of Livestock and Fisheries Development, Ministry of Natural Resources and Tourism, Tanzania Bureau of Standards and Tanzania Atomic Energy Commission, The Fair Competition Commission.